Basis-Theory/python-orchestration-sdk/docs/providers/adyen.md

 ## Configuration

-Configure Adyen in the SDK initialization:
+Configure Adyen in the SDK initialization, for additional information on initializing the SDK see the [API Reference](../api-reference.md#sdk-initialization).

 ```python
 sdk = PaymentOrchestrationSDK.init({